AlexandrErohin/home-assistant-tplink-router/README.md

  - Track connected to router devices by MAC address with connection information

 When using multiple routers (for example, a WAN router and a separate access point), you can disable device trackers for the non-AP router in the integration options to avoid duplicate device entries.

+`offline_timeout` (seconds, default `0`) keeps a device marked home for a grace period after it disappears from the router's client list, which reduces false "not home" flips for phones that briefly drop Wi‑Fi to save battery. `0` means mark offline immediately (previous behavior).
+The grace period applies only when the MAC leaves the client list; if the router still lists the device with `active=false`, it is marked offline immediately.

 To find your device - Go to `Developer tools` and search for your MAC address - you’ll find sensor like `device_tracker.YOUR_MAC` or `device_tracker.YOUR_PHONE_NAME`.